-The security functional requirement "Failure with preservation of secure state (FPT_FLS.1) / Loader" requires the TSF to fail secure unless the Loading of the Additional Memory Image, including update of the Identification data, is comprehensive, as specified by JIL.O.Secure-AC-Activation.
+The security functional requirement "Audit storage (FAU_SAS.1) / Loader" requires the TSF to fail secure unless the Loading of the Additional Memory Image, including update of the Identification data, is comprehensive, as specified by JIL.O.Secure-AC-Activation.

 Therefore, FAU_SAS.1 / Loader, FAU_SAR.1 / Loader together with FDP_SDI.2 and FPT_FLS.1 / Loader are suitable to meet this security objective.